The 31st International Gilbert & Sullivan Festival 2025

 The Gilbert & Sullivan Festival returned exclusively to Buxton with the full festival in 2023, after moving the festival to Harrogate in 2014.
 The annual Gilbert & Sullivan Festival is the biggest celebration of the Gilbert & Sullivan comic operas anywhere in the world and once again the festival includes a packed programme of performances and fringe events at Buxton Opera House and Pavilion Arts Centre.

 The International Gilbert and Sullivan Festival celebrates the timeless works of the renowned theatrical duo, W.S.
 Gilbert and Arthur Sullivan.
 It all began at Buxton Opera House in 1994, founded by Ian Smith and his son Neil Smith.
-Judith Christian, General Manager of the opera house at the time, had a meeting with Ian and legend has it she ‘wasn’t going to let him leave the theatre without coming to an agreement for the proposed idea of a G&S festival’, the rest as they say, is history.
+Judith Christian, General Manager of the opera house at the time, had a meeting with Ian and legend has it she ‘wasn’t going to let him leave her office without coming to an agreement for the proposed idea of a G&S festival’, the rest as they say, is history.

 Buxton is said to be the festivals ‘spiritual home’ and in 2013 was moved Harrogate following difficulties with agreeing contracts; there the festival remained until 2022.
 In 2023 the entire festival programme returned to Buxton, much to the delight of audiences and the town of Buxton.
-The two-three week festival features G&S opera performances with the festivals own professional arm – The National G&S Opera Company, featuring favourite names such as Simon Buttriss, Bruce Graham and Richard Gauntlet to name a few.
+The two-week festival features G&S opera performances with the festivals own professional arm – The National G&S Opera Company, featuring favourite names such as Simon Buttriss, Bruce Graham and Richard Gauntlet to name a few.
 Amateur Gilbert and Sullivan performing societies from around the world perform on the Festival’s main stage each year.
-Youth productions also take place as well as packed fringe programme during the festival, with talks, lectures, a memorabilia fair, shorter recitals and more.
+Youth productions also take place as well as a packed fringe programme during the festival, with talks, lectures, a memorabilia fair, shorter recitals and more.

 Who are Gilbert and Sullivan?